sadigaxund/Math-and-Coding-Challanges/1. Conway's Game of Life/README.md

 # Conways-Game-of-Life
-The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970<sup>[1](https://en.wikipedia.org/wiki/Conways_Game_of_Life)</sup>.

 ## Table of Contents
-* [Presentation]
+* Presentation
   *  [ACORN Pattern](#acorn-pattern)
   *  [GUN Pattern](#gun-pattern)
   *  [Draw Feature](#draw-feature)